AnannayS/ASL_Alphabet_Detection/README.md

 The dataset contains 87,000 200x200 pixel images; 3000 images for each letter of the alphabet, in addition to space, delete, and nothing.

 ## Relevant Packages:
-* Pytorch: Used to create CNN
+* Pytorch: Used to create and train CNN
 * OpenCV: Used for image processing
 * Matplotlib and Seaborn for image visualization